 The Bottom Line on Scheduling Runs Before and After Lifting

-While the optimal amount of time to spread out workout types is different for everyone, the general rule of thumb, according to Doma, is this: The higher your resistance training volume (more reps and sets), the more recovery is needed before higher-intensity runs.
-However, skipping that lower-intensity runs the day after resistance training.
+For example, if you’re workout types is different for everyone, the general rule of thumb, according to Doma, is this: The higher your resistance training volume (more reps and sets), the more recovery is needed before higher-intensity runs.
+Nutrition - Weight Loss lower-intensity runs the day after resistance training.
 Pairing high-intensity strength and high-intensity runs on back-to-back days is what you want to avoid.
 (This helps ensure you get in true rest days and have true easy days!)

 “Overall, it is important for endurance athletes of all levels to monitor how their body recovers following a resistance training session, and figure out what type of running session is most affected during resistance training-induced stress,” he said.

-Of course, the best runners don’t neglect their upper body in the weight room, either: Here’s how to balance the rest of your strength-training with your running, too.
+Of course, the best runners don’t neglect their upper body in the weight room, either: Here’s how to balance the rest of your type of running, too.

 Headshot of Danielle Zickl